-Non-executive director

-Michael Fletcher (41) \ O +
+Non-executive director - Michael Fletcher (41) O +

 Appointed 1 August 2013.
 Mike, is a founding director of Praetura Capital, a specialist venture and advisory business established in 2011.
 Mike holds a variety of board positions and has extensive capital markets experience.
-Mike is currently a non-executive director of AIM listed Inspired Energy plc, which he helped to successfully bring to market in November 2011.
+Mike is currently a non-executive director of AIM listed Inspired Energy Plc, which he helped to successfully bring to market in November 2011.

-\ Member of audit committee O Member of remuneration committee
+- Member of audit committee - Member of nomination committee